 My Sleep Research

-Up to 90% of individuals with Depression suffer from sleep difficulties, and 67% have significant enough difficulties with their sleep to warrant an additional diagnosis of Insomnia.
-Insomnia is considered a chronic problem after only one month, and unfortunately doesn’t tend to go away on its own without treatment.
+Up to 90% of individuals with Depression suffer from sleep difficulties, and 67% have significant enough problems with their sleep to warrant an additional diagnosis of Insomnia.
+Insomnia is considered a chronic problem after only one month and unfortunately doesn’t tend to go away on its own without treatment.

 This is what our research found.
-By targeting sleep through four sessions of Cognitive Behavioural Therapy for Insomnia (CBT-I), we were able to significantly reduce both Insomnia and Depression severity across the treatment and by three month follow-up in comparison to a control group.
-The control group were given the same information about how to improve their sleep, but were unable to talk with a qualified therapist trained in CBT-I about their individual sleep difficulties.
+By targeting sleep through four sessions of Cognitive Behavioural Therapy for Insomnia (CBT-I), we were able to significantly reduce both Insomnia and Depression severity across the treatment and by three-month follow-up in comparison to a control group.
+The control group were given the same information about how to improve their sleep but were unable to talk with a qualified therapist trained in CBT-I about their personal sleep difficulties.
 CBT-I participants were ten times more likely to be in remission from both their Insomnia and Depression by the follow-up, indicating a much lower risk of relapse.

 Other research shows that CBT-I consistently reduces the time taken to get to sleep, decreases the amount of time spent awake during the night, and improves sleep quality and efficiency, with improvements persisting after treatment finishes.
 This is unlike sleeping pills, which typically lead to rebound Insomnia and ongoing sleep difficulties once they are discontinued.

-CBT-I is similar in effectiveness to sleeping pills for Insomnia in the short-term and much more effective than sleeping pills in the long-term.
-It is therefore concerning to see that nearly 90% of individuals who go to GPs with Insomnia complaints are given sleeping pills over a referral for CBT-I. Sleeping pills (typically Benzodiazepines such as Temaze or Valium) are not recommended for use beyond 2-4 weeks at a time, and recent research even links long-term Benzodiazepine use with a greater risk of premature cognitive decline.
+CBT-I is similar in effectiveness to sleeping pills for Insomnia in the short-term and much more useful than sleeping pills in the long-term.
+It is, therefore, concerning to see that nearly 90% of individuals who go to GPs with Insomnia complaints are given sleeping pills over a referral for CBT-I. Sleeping pills (typically Benzodiazepines such as Temaze or Valium) are not recommended for use beyond 2-4 weeks at a time, and recent research even links long-term Benzodiazepine use with a higher risk of premature cognitive decline.

-Hopefully the awareness of CBT-I as an effective alternative to sleeping pills will continue to increase, but please pass the message on to whoever you know that may be suffering from Insomnia.
-Even one session of CBT-I was recently shown to be effective for significantly improving Insomnia that had been occurring for less than one month.
+Hopefully, the awareness of CBT-I as an effective alternative to sleeping pills will continue to increase, but please pass the message on to whoever you know that may be suffering from Insomnia.
+Even one session of CBT-I was recently shown to significantly improve Insomnia that had been occurring for less than one month.
 The more people ask for CBT-I referrals, the more doctors will become aware of this effective treatment and/or feel more comfortable in referring patients for this treatment, and the less our society will be impacted by Insomnia, Depression, and dependence on sleeping pills.